semgrep/semgrep-docs/docs/faq.md

 - When running without `--disable-version-check`, Semgrep makes a network request to check for updates.
 - When providing a URL to `--output`, Semgrep performs an HTTP `POST` of the results to the specified URL.
-- When providing a registry ID like `p/ci` to `--config`, Semgrep requests the configuration from the [Registry](https://semgrep.dev/explore).
+- When providing a registry ID like `p/ci` to `--config`, Semgrep requests the configuration from the [Registry](https://semgrep.dev/explore) and may send metrics in accordance with the [metrics policy](/metrics).

 ## Configuration